 Love is for Today, Programs are for Tomorrow 2018

-Love is for Today, Programs are For Tomorrow is a series of paintings which employ my extrusion processes on substrates of household towels that envision spaces for the homeless.
+Love is for Today, Programs are For Tomorrow is a series of paintings that employ my extrusion processes on substrates of household towels that envision spaces for the homeless.
 Stirred by Mother Teresa’s recently published writings in “A Call to Mercy: Hearts to Love, Hands to Serve,” these paintings invite us to contemplate how compassion can exist within our complex contemporary times.

 Mother Teresa’s actions were practical and immediate.
 She encouraged programs but knew her role was to simply do now.
 She said, “Love is for Today, Programs are for Tomorrow.”